JohnRThomas/LEGO1Decompile/README.md

 This project is intended to be a pure, faithful decompile.
 Therefore, the following are NOT goals of this project, but may be done in a separate fork once this code is viable:

 * Platform independence.
 LEGO Island is heavily integrated with DirectX and Win32 APIs.
 Porting away from these would require substantial modifications to the code.
-* Improvements to gameplay, or other mods, hacks, trainers, loaders, etc.
+* Improvements to gameplay, bug fixes, or other mods, hacks, trainers, loaders, etc. As aforementioned, this is intended as a faithful decompile, from which projects that improve or alter it can be made.

 This project has just begun and will not produce any usable binaries yet.
 Please check back later.